zGaly/zGaly/README.md

 # Hi, I'm José Luís 👋

-I'm a Junior Software Engineer with a strong focus on mobile and web development.
+I'm a Software Engineer with a strong focus on mobile and web development.
 I studied software for 2 years and have been working professionally since early 2025.

 ---